bclouston/CS449-SOS-Game/README.md

 ## Game Rules
 - <b>Simple Game</b>
   - First player to score an SOS sequence horizontally, vertically or diagonally wins.
-Game is a draw if board filled without a scoring SOS sequence played.
+  - Game is a draw if board filled without a scoring SOS sequence played.

 - <b>General Game</b>
+  - When an SOS sequence is scored, player is allowed to take another turn
   - Game runs until board is filled, the player to score the most SOS sequences wins

 ## Instructions